MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Configure a service using **AddSingleton** to be used with Dependency Injection.
+1. Define an interface for a service
-2. Update our service to be able to store poll result data.
-3. Print the result to our browser by using the custom middleware we have created.
+2. Define an implementation for the service
+3. Use dependency injection
+4. Run the application

 ####	Task 1:  Define an interface for a service.

-1. Create a folder named **Services** in the main project's directory.
+1. Create a new top-level folder, in the  **PollBall**  project by using the following information:

-2. In the folder create an enum named **SelectedGame**.
+-   Folder name:  **Services**

+2. Create a new enum by using the following information:

+-   Name:  **SelectedGame**
+-   Parent folder:  **Services**

 3. Fill the enum with the following values:
 ```cs